orbeon/orbeon-forms-doc/Form-Runner-~-Access-Control-~-Setup.md

 ### Container-driven method

 You want to use container roles if your users are setup at the application server level, with container managed security.
 In Tomcat, this would correspond to using a [security realm][10], which in its simplest form gets users from Tomcat's `conf/tomcat-users.xml`.
-To setup container-driven roles, configure your `form-builder-permissions.xml` as described above, then:

 1. __Enable container-driven method__ – To do so, set the following property in your `properties-local.xml`: